0xafrogeek/dhis2-security-tools/README.md

 ## Purpose of the Tool

-DHIS2 Security Tools is a tool built to ease Security/Compliance Assessments/Audits of DHIS2 Instances through automation.
+DHIS2 Security Tools is a tool built to ease and Automate Security/Compliance AUDIT of DHIS2 Instances based on the DHIS2 Security Assessment Checklist developed by the DHIS2 Security Team.

+- The tool will also enable Auditors to apply PATCHES to security holes or misconfigurations detected after audit in an automated and hassle-free fashion.
+- Incident Response for compromised DHIS2 instances will also be supported in the near future.

-## Technologies Used
+## Tools/Technologies Used

 - Ansible - For its flexibility
-- GO ([Goss](https://github.com/goss-org/goss/) Binary) - Leverage [Goss](https://github.com/goss-org/goss/), a lighting fast [serverspec](http://serverspec.org/) alternative for testing/validating server configuration.
+- GO ([Goss](https://github.com/goss-org/goss/) Binary) - Leveraging [Goss](https://github.com/goss-org/goss/), a lighting fast [serverspec](http://serverspec.org/) alternative for testing/validating server configuration.
+Goss's highly extensible yaml based syntax similar to Ansible allow us to customize it to perform various kinds of tests/checks, ranging from Server to Application Security.

 ## Dependencies